 The NRF may verify that the input attributes (e.g. NF type) in the access token request match with the corresponding ones in the public key certificate of the NF service consumer.
 If the verification is successful, other authorization check shall be performed, otherwise, the request shall be rejected immediately with "400 Bad Request" status code, and "error" attribute set to "invalid_client".

 2a.
-On success, "200 OK" shall be returned, the payload body of the POST response shall contain the requested access token and the token type set to value "Bearer".
+On success, "200 OK" shall be returned, the content of the POST response shall contain the requested access token and the token type set to value "Bearer".
 The response in addition: